kunlin0814/TORSMIC/README.md

 The package use a Unix/Linux shell script.

-Use CMT-002_somatic_mutation_pipeline.sh to run each sample.
+1. Use CMT-002_somatic_mutation_pipeline.sh to run each sample.
-Merging the results from all of the samples, and run pipeline_ml_mutation_filtering.sh to get the final results.
+2. Merge the results from all of the samples
+3. Use pipeline_ml_mutation_filtering.sh to get the final results.

 ### Steps to run the package